Meeds-io/meeds/CODING_GUIDELINES.md

   Avoid adding CSS in Vue components and place it in gatein-resources.xml as portlet skin

 ### DEVSTD-26
-  Use "computed" properties as much as possible inside Vue components instead of objects attributes direct access
+  Use "computed" properties as much as possible inside Vue components instead of objects attributes direct access and instead of computing results to display in DOM using method calls.

+### DEVSTD-52
+  When modifying a REST API parameters, you must make sure to alter the `prefetch` directive configured in `porlet.xml`, JSP or GTMPL.